Mission & History

 LaGuardia Arts is one of the original four specialized high schools in New York City, as established by the New York State Legislature in 1972.
-The Hecht Calandra Act provides for the “establishment and maintenance” of this specialized school of the arts, as well as Stuyvesant, Bronx Science, and Brooklyn Technical High School.
-This act also defines the admissions criteria for LaGuardia Arts.
-Students are admitted on the basis of potential and achievement, as demonstrated in a demanding and competitive audition, and a review of their academic records.
-Currently there are nine specialized high schools in New York City, and LaGuardia Arts remains the sole specialized school of the arts.
+The Calandra-Hecht Bill provides for the “establishment and maintenance” of this specialized school of the arts, as well as Stuyvesant, Bronx Science, and Brooklyn Technical High School.
+This bill states that Candidates for admission to the Fiorello H. LaGuardia High School of Music and the Arts and other schools which may be established with similar programs in the arts, shall be required to pass competitive examinations in music and/or the arts in addition to presenting evidence of satisfactory achievement.

-It is important to note that LaGuardia Arts was the first school in the nation to provide a free, publicly funded program for students with unique talents in the arts.
-This model has been replicated in most major cities throughout the country.
+LaGuardia Arts was the first school in the nation to provide a free, publicly funded program for students with talents in the arts.
+Our model has been replicated in other urban school districts throughout the country.

 Over the years, the school has earned an international reputation for excellence, the accomplishments of our graduates serving as the most vivid proof of the value and worth of our specialized programs of instruction.
 Our alumni have distinguished themselves in virtually every field of endeavor, including the arts and sciences as well as public service and other professions.